-Books by the 20th century occultist remain in print but the man is an enigma
+Books by the 20th-century occultist Pierre de Lasenic remain in print but the man is an enigma

 When people think of the occult in Prague, the time of Rudolf II comes to mind.
 But there were notable practitioners in the 20th century as well.
 One of the more famous names is Pierre de Lasenic – the nom de plume of Petr Pavel Kohout.